Edgar Percival: Inter-war period

 After the First World War Percival returned to Australia with three surplus aircraft, two Avro 504s and a de Havilland DH.6, to do film work, stunt flying, barnstorming and charter flights, operating his own charter company.
 A number of notable flights were made: in 1921 he surveyed the Melbourne-Brisbane route in an Avro 504, and in 1923, he won the Melbourne to Geelong Race.

+Despite these successes there were a number of incidents with two notable ones occurring in 1921 and 1923.
+On 24 January 1921 a three year old child, Mary Williams, was killed while Percival was attempting to land in Liverpool, he had to swerve when a elderly man began to walk across the landing space and, in adjusting to this taxied further then expected and hit the child with the undergear.
+Following this incident there was an inquest and the coroner found Percival not responsible and found fault with the adults in the crowd.
+In 23 January 1923 he experienced another setback when he crashed in Coolangatta following a failed take off on a planned flight to Brisbane while carrying two passengers but, despite the plane being significantly damaged, the passengers and pilot were uninjured.
+The accident was caused when trying to avoid travelling close to two children who were playing on the beach.

 In Australia Percival began to take a further interest in aircraft design; he built the winning entry in the 1924 Australian Aero Club competition to design a light aircraft.
 In 1926, flying an aircraft that he had helped design, he competed in a Federal Government challenge for both design and piloting skills, winning £940 in prize money.

 Later in the same year, Percival was involved in a series of proving flights that helped establish the use of carrier-borne fighters, culminating in him taking off in a Sopwith Pup from the turret of the USS Idaho battleship, at Guantanamo Bay, Cuba.

 Percival returned to England in 1929 where he was appointed as an Air Ministry test pilot, specializing in amphibians, seaplanes and Schneider Trophy racers and went on to set up his own firm, the Percival Aircraft Company, to produce his aircraft designs.
 Edgar Percival was also very active as a pilot during the interwar period; not only did he compete with regular success, but his designs were widely used by other racing and record-setting pilots who held his products in very high regard.
 Noted racing pilots of the time who also flew Percival's machines included C.W.A.
 Scott, Jim and Amy Mollison, Charles Gardner and Giles Guthrie.
 Many came to Percival to have their machines specially built and modified for the task in hand – usually to extend their already long range.